fernandacvalente/trendcycledecomposition/README.md

 The code reproduces the analyses in the paper

 Valente, F.C., Laurini, M.P.
-(2019): Pre-Harvest Sugarcane Burning: a trend-cycledecomposition in spatio-temporal point process. (working in progress)
+(2019): Pre-Harvest Sugarcane Burning: a trend-cycle decomposition in spatio-temporal point process. (working in progress)